fr0m-scratch/fr0m-scratch.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
+Those who ripen swiftly may find the harvest of true wisdom delayed.

 I am a Junior at New York University, majoring in Computer Science and Mathematics.
 I am interested in the intersection of computer systems and data-intensive infrastructures, particularly in the context of distributed systems and cloud computing.